ocodo/.doom.d/ocodo-handy-functions.md

 ### cleanup-buffer

-Clean up the current, tabs to spaces, re-indent, trim whitespace.
+Perform a cleanup operations on a buffer, tabs to spaces, re-indent, trim whitespace.

 ```lisp
 (cleanup-buffer)